Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

                           [--timeout TIMEOUT] -u URL --username USERNAME

 Checks the health status of all disks on a Huawei OceanStor Dorado storage system via the REST API (/disk endpoint).
-Alerts when any disk reports a non- normal health state.
+Alerts when any disk reports a non-normal health state.

 options:
   -h, --help            show this help message and exit